-To constrain the resolving power of our future satellite sensor, the scatter around TCCON is the most crucial variable, since the sensor will be built to study local scale XCO_2 enhancements.
+To constrain the resolving power of our future satellite sensor, the scatter around TCCON is the most crucial variable since the sensor will be built to study local-scale XCO2 enhancements.
 As a consequence, spectral resolving powers greater than the ones that lead to a steep increase in scatter around TCCON in Fig. 3 seem reasonable choices.
-A technical constraint for the spectral resolution for the envisioned satellite sensor is that the target spectral range ought to be imaged entirely onto the presumed 256 spectral pixels of the sensor's detector assuming a sampling ratio of three.
-Thereby we define two target resolving powers of 1,200 and 1,600 in SWIR-1 and SWIR-2 (marked with a \times in Fig. 3).
-For these choices, Figure 4 shows the correlation of the SWIR-1, SWIR-2, and native GOSAT XCO_2 retrievals with TCCON.
-The standard deviations around TCCON amount to 2.43 ppm (native), 3.00 ppm (SWIR-1) and 3.28 ppm (SWIR-2).
+A technical constraint for the spectral resolution for the envisioned satellite sensor is that the target spectral range ought to be imaged entirely onto the presumed 256 spectral pixels of the sensor's detector assuming a sampling ratio of 3.
+Thereby we define two target resolving powers of 1200 and 1600 in SWIR-1 and SWIR-2 (marked with a \times in Fig. 3).
+For these choices, Fig. 4 shows the correlation of the SWIR-1, SWIR-2 and native GOSAT XCO2 retrievals with TCCON.
+The standard deviations around TCCON amount to 2.43 (native), 3.00 (SWIR-1) and 3.28 ppm (SWIR-2).
 Given that all retrievals here are without bias correction, the three configurations yield different mean differences ("biases") with respect to TCCON.
-Generally, although spectral resolution degradation causes a change of the overall bias, a overall bias itself is irrelevant for emission estimates which rely on concentration gradients.
-Even if the satellite data are to be used in combination with other CO_2 measurements, it is common practice to derive a scaling factor of the satellite retrievals with respect to ground-truth.
+Generally, although spectral resolution degradation causes a change of the overall bias, an overall bias itself is irrelevant for emission estimates which rely on concentration gradients.
+Even if the satellite data are to be used in combination with other CO2 measurements, it is common practice to derive a scaling factor of the satellite retrievals with respect to ground truth.